darius-g39/Epsilon-Microsystems-/README.md

 and perseverance.
 This might be or not be a success, but the power of documenting it is great

 CHANGES:
--REGISTERING COMPANY NAME
--STARTING TO LEARN HTML AND CSS BASICS FOR 30 MIN
+REGISTERING COMPANY NAME AND STARTING TO LEARN HTML AND CSS BASICS FOR 30 MIN